Despite strains, GlaxoSmithKline dividend seen safe for now

 While GSK announced a 6 percent increase in the dividend for the first half of 2014, consensus forecasts suggest growth will moderate in the second half, giving a full-year dividend of 80.8 pence from 78p in 2013, according to Thomson Reuters data.

-GSK has already cut its buyback program as a result of the dividend becoming more difficult to pay and four separate research notes on Tuesday highlighted the looming squeeze.
+GSK has already cut its buyback programme as a result of the dividend becoming more difficult to pay and four separate research notes on Tuesday highlighted the looming squeeze.

 Berenberg expects the dividend to be held at 80p a share from 2014 through 2017 as GSK tries to get the payout ratio back down to 70 percent.